codio-content/Javascript_Maze-Algorithms_conditional_statements/.guides/content/Why----again-c4bd.md

 ## Moving up or down
 This is really interesting and a bit confusing.
 You will see that the player moves to the right if you press the up or down key.
 This is because `keyCode = 'RIGHT'` actually changes the `keyCode` value to `'RIGHT'`, so the `keyCode == 'UP'` and `keyCode == 'DOWN'` are no longer true.

+## Change the order
+Change the order of the `if` statements around.
+Be sure to move the entire code block.
+See if you can predict what happens each time you make a change.

+You can see interesting behaviors.
+If you put `if ( keyCode = 'RIGHT' )` last, you will actually see the player move diagonally when you press the up or down keys.